tarskul/JuliaStudyGroup/README.md

 + if there are newcomers: brief overview of last meeting (by means of this readme)
 + brief discussion on any issues during installation
 + playing around with the jupyter notebook to exchange our understanding of the basics of Julia

+10/03

+homework:
++ someone should check the code for working with a main file and modules
++ write input and output files without and with DataFrames

+agenda:
++ discuss io-file
++ discuss DataFrames

+17/03

+homework:
++ someone should create some code for benchmarking
++ create a linear model with JuMP, you can make it as complex as you like

+agenda:
++ explanation of the benchmarking
++ discussion and comparison of linear models with JuMP

+24/03

+homework:
++ create a sampling method for the parameters in the linear model, at least monte carlo but you can do something more interesting as well

+agenda:
++ discuss and compare sampling methods
++ link random sampling and linear model with parameteranalysis

+31/03

+homework:
++ visualise the results

+agenda:
++ discussion and comparison of the visualisation techniques
++ preparation of the next session: install the developer version of spineopt

+07/04

+homework:
++ write a SpineOpt model within the spinewrapper (it is supposed to replace the JuMP model but does not need to be exactly the same)

+agenda:
++ similar discussion and comparison for the SpineOpt model as there was for the JuMP model

+11/04-12/04 SpineOpt deepdive event